Chicago, Illinois

 PsiQuantum’s first US-based utility-scale quantum computer will be built in Chicago, Illinois at the historic site of the former US Steel South Works and at the new Illinois Quantum & Microelectronics Park (IQMP).

-PsiQuantum is partnering with the State of Illinois, Cook County, and the City of Chicago to build America’s first utility-scale quantum computer at the Illinois Quantum and Microelectronics Park (IQMP), located at the site of U.S. Steel’s former South Works site.
-As the largest quantum computing project in the U.S., the IQMP is focused on accelerating the path to scalable quantum computing and unlocking its transformative potential.
+PsiQuantum is building America’s first utility-scale, fault-tolerant quantum computer at the IQMP, located at the site of the former U.S. Steel’s South Works mill on Chicago’s South Side.
+As the largest quantum computing project in the United States, the IQMP is accelerating the path toward delivering scalable quantum computing and unlocking its full potential.

 The history and future of Chicago’s South Works